ArthurChiao/arthurchiao.github.io/_posts/2021-06-27-firewalling-with-bpf-xdp.md

 tcpdump happens before tc-bpf hooking point, but after XDP hooking point.
 That's why we could capture the traffic in section 2, but would not if we're running XDP ones.
+`xdpdump` comes as a rescue in the latter case.

 ## 5.2 Netfilter framework